zzt93/lex_java/README.md

  - mis:
-     a. not allow multiple line comment for '*.l' components, but allow it in translation rule or in your method
+   - not allow multiple line comment for '*.l' components, but allow it in translation rule or in your method
+   - if a single word is in multiple regex range, output is undefined.